divyanshsinghgit/Pandas-Tutorial/README.md

 # Pandas-Tutorial
-All the basic to advance functions and uses of Pandas Here I have implemented all set of functions related to pandas with apprpriate docstrings for your help.
+Here I have implemented all set of functions related to pandas with apprpriate docstrings for your help.
 And there some pretty cool functions as well which you can use in your projects while using pandas.
 Happy Machine Learning!